-- d.
-Ranking.
-All eligible applicants will be placed in rank order based on the total application score - e.
-Tie-Breaking.
+- Ineligible Applications.
+Ineligible applications will not be rated or ranked. - Minimum Score to be Funded.
+Only applications with a rating score of 75 points or more will be considered of sufficient quality for funding.
+Preference points may not be included in reaching this minimum score. - Ranking.
+All eligible applicants will be placed in rank order based on the total application score. - Tie Breaking.
 When two or more applications have the same total overall score, the application with the higher score under Rating Factor 2 will be ranked higher.
 If applications still have the same score, the tie will be broken by the Rating Factor 1 score.
-If a tie remains, then the tie will be broken by the Rating Factor 3 score. - 4.
-Other Application Review Considerations.
-In accordance with 2 CFR 200, all applicable Federal laws, and relevant Executive guidance, the Federal awarding agency will review and consider application for funding pursuant to these requirements. - 5.
-Adjustments to Funding.
-HUD may approve an application for an amount lower than the amount requested, fund only portions of the application, withhold funds after approval, reallocate funds among activities and/or require that special conditions be added to the grant agreement under 2 CFR 200.207, or where: - a.
+If a tie remains, then the tie will be broken by the Rating Factor 3 score.
+And if a tie still remains, the application committing the greatest Leveraged funds under Rating Factor 4 will be selected.

+4. Other Application Review Considerations.
+In accordance with 2 CFR part 200, all applicable Federal laws, and relevant Executive guidance, the Federal awarding agency will review and consider applications for funding pursuant 2 CFR Part 200.

+5. Adjustments to Funding.
+HUD may approve an application for an amount lower than the amount requested, fund only portions of the application, withhold funds after approval, reallocate funds among activities and/or require that special conditions be added to the grant agreement, under 2 CFR § 200.207, or where:

+- a.
 HUD determines the amount requested for one or more eligible activities is unreasonable or unnecessary; - b.
 An ineligible activity is proposed in an otherwise eligible project; - c.
 Insufficient funding amounts remain to award the full amount requested in the application, and HUD determines that partial funding is a viable option; - d.
 The past record of key personnel warrants special conditions; - e.
-An applicant has not included the mandatory training fund allocation in the budget and the applicant is selected for an award, HUD will modify the applicant's budget, reallocating the appropriate training amount; or - f.
-An applicant is awarded more than one grant, HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations, if additional training funds are not needed. - 6.
-Reallocation of Funds.
-After all applications within the funding range have been selected or obligations are completed, if funds are still available, HUD will have the discretion to reallocate those remaining funds among Initiatives as follows: - FHOI Any remaining funds will be reallocated first within the FHOI initiative.
-If, after reallocating funds within that Initiative, funds remain, they shall be allocated as FHOI carryover funds.
+An applicant has not included the mandatory training funding allocation in the budget and the applicant is selected for an award (HUD will modify the applicant's budget, reallocating the appropriate training amount); or f.
+An applicant is awarded more than one grant (HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations, if additional training funds are not needed).

+6. Reallocation of Funds.
+If any funds remain after all grant award selections have been made, HUD will have the discretion to reallocate those remaining funds among Initiatives as follows:

+a.
+Any remaining funds will be reallocated first within the PEI initiative.
+If, after reallocating funds within the initiative, funds remain, they shall be reallocated to FHOI, then to EOI.